-8. Learning Outcomes: At the end of this module, students should:
+At the end of this module, students should:

-- 1. Have a working knowledge of the mechanisms of regulation of gene expression in prokaryotes and eukaryotes. - 2.
-Understand the principles underpinning cellular cognition, homeostasis, regulation of the cellular economy, and multicellular development. - 3.
-Be able to deploy this knowledge and understanding to address novel problems involving these topics. - 4.
-Know how to independently research a topic in the scientific literature. - 5.
-Have experienced and reflected on the dynamics of a group project and presentation. - 9.
-Recommended Reading List: Anthony J.F.
-Griffiths; Susan R. Wessler; Sean B. Carroll; John Doebley.
-Introduction to Genetic Analysis.
+- Have a working knowledge of the mechanisms of regulation of gene expression in Pro- and Eukaryotes. - Understand the principles underpinning cellular cognition, homeostasis, regulation of the cellular economy, and multi-cellular development - Be able to deploy this knowledge and understanding to address novel problems involving these topics. - Know how to independently research a topic in the scientific literature. - Have experienced the dynamics of a group project and presentation.

+Anthony J.F.
+Griffiths et al. Introduction To Genetic Analysis.
+12th edition.
 New York, NY: W.H.
-Freeman & Company, 2015.
-Uri Alon.
-An Introduction to Systems Biology.
-CRC Press, 2019.
-Further reading on specialist topics may also be provided during presentation of the module. - 10.
-Assessment Details: Group project (50%) presentation and individual reflection Week 13 Exam (50%) 1.5-hour exam paper at the end of semester 1
+Freeman & Company, 2020.

+Further reading on specialist topics will be provided during the presentation of the module.

+10. Assessment Details:

+50% continuous assessment (group project (50%) - group presentation.

+50% end of semester exam (1.5-hour exam paper at the end of semester 1).

+Group project:

-Group project: Students will be placed into groups of four or five and given a topic related to the principles of the module.
+Students will be placed into groups of four or five and given a topic related to the principles of the module.
 They will be expected to research the literature on this topic and prepare a short presentation to the class, using Powerpoint or similar software.
 The goal is for students to learn how to independently explore and assess the scientific literature, to work in a group towards a common goal, to get some experience in communicating effectively, and to deepen their understanding of the principles of the module by exploring a particular topic in detail.
-The group exercise will be assessed on the basis of the presentation and also on a short individual reflection and peer assessment, where each student will reflect on what they have learned through the process and provide an assessment of how their group peers engaged in the work.
-The latter will be used to adjust individual marks for the group work up or down.
+The group exercise will be assessed on the basis of the presentation.